 I honestly wanted to know.

-Because she and her family were obviously so overwrought about her not enlisting in the armored corps, I was trying to figure out WHY her enlistment was of such vital importance to them.
-I felt I was missing some vital piece of information.
+Because she and her family were obviously so overwrought about her not enlisting in the armored corps, I kept trying to figure out WHY her enlistment was of such vital importance to them.

-Now she started stammering and just kept repeating how everyone in her family served in the armored corps and that this was just what her family did and she was letting everyone down by not serving.
+Then she started stammering and just kept repeating how everyone in her family served in the armored corps and this was just what her family did and she was letting down everyone by not serving.

 I mean, what was she, as a girl, going to be doing for the armored corps that was so vital to the military capabilities of the IDF?